Carlo Brandelli

-Carlo Brandelli (born December 1969) is a British artist, and creative director.
+Carlo Brandelli (born December 1969) is a British artist and creative director.
 He received the Menswear Designer of the Year award from the British Fashion Council in 2005.

 Menswear career

-Brandelli founded Squire in 1991, combining elements of art, architecture, and fashion design.
-The project established one of the first "creative director" roles in British menswear.
+Brandelli founded Squire in 1991, with the goal of combining elements of art, architecture, and fashion design.
 He also worked as a freelance designer for Burberry and Valentino in Japan.

 In 2003, Brandelli joined Kilgour, a Savile Row tailoring house, as creative director.

 Brandelli was named GQ's Most Stylish Man in 2005.

 Artist career

-In 2009, Brandelli founded his own studio, focusing on design consultancy and sculpture.
-His first solo sculpture exhibition, "Permanence," opened in June 2010 at RCM Galerie in Paris.
+In 2009, Brandelli founded an art studio, focusing on sculpture and design consultancy.
+His first solo sculpture exhibition, titled Permanence, opened in June 2010 at RCM Galerie in Paris, France.

-In 2013, he created the Floating Series of glass works in Murano, all of which were acquired by a private collection.
-He followed this in 2015 with Glass Forms, his first series experimenting with found and discarded glass, and in 2016 he presented his second experimental series, Left Glass.
+In 2016 he created a sculptural series, titled Left Glass.

-That same year, Brandelli was invited as a guest designer at Pitti Uomo, where he showcased an installation of coloured glass at the Palazzo Medici in Florence, Italy.
+In 2016, Brandelli showcased an installation of coloured glass at the Palazzo Medici in Florence, Italy.

+In 2022, Brandelli collaborated with artist Ewa Wilczynski on 1000 Breaths, a mixed-media installation that combined painting, sculpture, and performance.
+It briefly exhibited at Sant'Agostino, Piacenza in Emilia Romagna, Italy.